kubernetes/website/content/en/docs/concepts/configuration/secret.md

 **Encoding Note:** The serialized JSON and YAML values of secret data are encoded as base64 strings.
 Newlines are not valid within these strings and must be omitted.
-When using the `base64` utility on Darwin/OS X users should avoid using the `-b` option to split long lines.
+When using the `base64` utility on Darwin/macOS users should avoid using the `-b` option to split long lines.
 Conversely Linux users *should* add the option `-w 0` to `base64` commands or the pipeline `base64 | tr -d '\n'` if `-w` option is not available.